sliekens/gw2sdk/docs/guide/resiliency.md

 - DNS errors
 - Connection timeouts or interruptions
-- API offline for maintenance
 - API offline to prevent spoilers for new content
+- API offline for planned maintenance
-- API offline due to other reasons
+- API offline due to unplanned difficulties
 - API returning internal server errors
 - API returning unexpected data like HTML or XML instead of JSON